HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 2

-A Member may voluntarily resign from the Club at any time by submitting a written resignation letter to the PO Box 192, Hasbrouck Heights, NJ 07604.
+A Member may voluntarily resign from the Club at any time by either: 1) submitting a written, notarized resignation letter or 2) physical bond certificate along with a resignation form to PO Box 192, Hasbrouck Heights, NJ 07604.
 Such resignation shall not relieve the resigning Member of any obligation to any dues or assessments previously imposed.
-Bond funds will also be returned, upon request, if accompanied by original bonded certificate or a notarized letter (with notary seal) requesting return of bond funds.
+Bond funds will be returned to the member(s) upon completion of their resignation, if there is no outstanding balance on their account.

 Section 3

 Death of a Member shall terminate his/her Membership.
-During his/her lifetime, a Member may designate one (1) or more persons, at least eighteen (18) years of age, and who are residents of the Borough of Hasbrouck Heights, or Wood-Ridge, in order of preference, to whom his/her Membership may be transferred upon his/her death.
+During his/her lifetime, a Member may designate one (1) or more persons, at least eighteen (18) years of age, and who are residents of the Borough of Hasbrouck Heights or Wood-Ridge, in order of preference, to whom his/her Membership may be transferred upon his/her death.
+Members who are not residents of Hasbrouck Heights or Wood-Ridge do not have the right to transfer membership upon death.
+A list of designated transferees shall be maintained by the Board Vice President responsible for membership.

-The first designated person who will continue to meet the qualifications for admission to Membership set forth in Article II, Section 1, and may be admitted to Membership in the Club.
+The first designated person, so long as they meet the qualifications for admission set forth in Article II Section 1 may be admitted to Membership in the Club.
 If such person is a minor, his/her voting rights shall be suspended until he/she attains the age of eighteen (18), but he/she shall enjoy all other rights of Members conditioned upon his/her discharge of Membership duties.

 Section 4

 Permanent change of residence from the Borough by a Member shall not terminate his/her Membership, if membership is in good standing.
-This shall also apply for a change of Corpus Christi School, and Hasbrouck Heights Town and/or Volunteer Service employees as described in Article II Section 1.
+This shall also apply for a change of qualification related to Corpus Christi School, and Hasbrouck Heights Town and/or Volunteer Service employees as described in Article II, Section 1.
+After a change in residence, if a member resigns (or ceases to be a member) but wants to become a member again at a later date, they must meet the membership qualifications laid out in Article II.

 Section 5

-A Member may be expelled from the Club, or suspended from Club privileges, or use of Club’s facilities, for good cause shown, until the next annual meeting of Members, and after an appropriate hearing has been held, and a vote of not less than five (5) Board Trustees present at any regular meeting of the Board for expulsion or suspension shall include, but not be limited to, delinquent payment of dues and assessments; theft of any property from the Club’s premises; intoxication; abuse of any person for whom he/she is responsible; continued disregard for the Club’s Rules and Regulations and/or conviction of any felony committed in any jurisdiction.
+A Member may be expelled from the Club, or suspended from Club privileges, or use of Club’s facilities, for good cause shown, until the next annual meeting of Members, and after an appropriate hearing has been held, and a vote of not less than five (5) Board Trustees present at any regular meeting of the Board.
+Grounds for expulsion or suspension shall include, but not be limited to: delinquent payment of dues and assessments; failure to pay annual dues when due (including any late fee properly imposed), which may result in suspension and/or termination of Membership as provided herein; theft of any property from the Club’s premises; intoxication; abuse of any person for whom he/she is responsible; continued disregard for the Club’s Rules and Regulations; and/or conviction of any felony committed in any jurisdiction.

 Section 6

-A person whose Membership is terminated for any reason and is not transferred pursuant to either Section 3 or Section 4 of this Article, shall be entitled to receive from the Club, the Capital Value of a Membership out of a reserve fund designated for this purpose.
-If at such time to reserve funds are available, the Club shall be obligated to make such payments to former Members in chronological order as related to this Membership termination, as soon as either such reserve funds are available, or replacement Memberships are obtained.
+A person whose Membership is terminated for any reason and is not transferred pursuant to Section 3 of this Article is entitled to the return of their bond funds, less any outstanding balance owed to the Club by such person (including, without limitation, unpaid dues, assessments, fees, charges, or other amounts properly imposed pursuant to these Bylaws or the Rules and Regulations of the Club).
+The Club shall have the right of setoff against the bond for any such outstanding balance.
+If at such time no reserve funds are available, the Club shall be obligated to make such payments to former Members in chronological order as related to this Membership termination, as soon as either such reserve funds are available, or replacement Memberships are obtained.

 Section 1

-All meeting of the Members shall be held within the Borough of Hasbrouck Heights.
+All meetings of the Members shall be held within the Borough of Hasbrouck Heights.

 Section 2